PycraftDeveloper-temp-account/Pycraft/README.md

 - Freedsound: - monte32's "Footsteps_6_Dirt_shoe" @ www.freesound.org/people/monte32/sounds/353799 <br />

 ## Uncompiled Pycraft Dependencies
-When you’re installing the uncompiled Pycraft variant from here you need to install the following 'modules', which can be done through your Control Panel in Windows (First; press the windows key + r then type "cmd" then run the below syntax) or on Apple systems in Terminal.
+When you’re installing the uncompiled Pycraft variant from here you need to install the following 'modules', which can be done through your Control Panel in Windows (First; press <windows key + r> then type "cmd" then run the below syntax) or on Apple systems in Terminal.

 ```
 pip install <module>